-ent ion to the requirements of each particular program specialization.
-1 Briefly describe the types of work and/or volunteer experiences you have had that are relevant to preparing you to be a counselor.
+entio n to the requirements of each particular program specialization.
+1. Briefly describe the types of work and/or volunteer experiences you have had that are relevant to preparing you to be a counselor.
 Where did you complete your 10 hours of your choice pre-counseling hours experience?
-2 Describe significant course and course-related experience you have had that prepare you to be a counselor.
-3 Describe any other experiences that may not have been covered in #1 and #2.
+2. Describe significant course and course-related experience you have had that prepare you to be a counselor.
+3. Describe any other experiences that may not have been covered in #1 and #2.

-4. .
-Which M.A. degree are you pursuing and why?
-5. .
+4. I. Which M.A. degree are you pursuing and why?
+5. 5.
 When do you plan to complete your degree?
-6. .
-At this point, what is your career goal in obtaining the M.A in Counseling?
-7. Describe your financial planning related to completing you ill-advised to work full-time (e.g., part-time work on or off financial assistance, etc.). r Fieldwork experience, a time when it is difficult and campus, non-federally subsidized loans, family Describe responsibilities outside of Fieldwork that you wil requirements (e.g., employment, family responsibilities, etc.) c.)?
-Candio lidate Signature D ate
+6. 6.
+At this point, what is your career goal in obtaining the M.A. in n Counseling?
+7. Describe your financial planning related to completing your F ill-advised to work full-time (e.g., part-time work on or off ca financial assistance, etc.). mpus, non-federally subsidized loans, family 3.
+Describe responsibilities outside of Fieldwork that you will no requirements (e.g., employment, family responsibilities, etc.)?
+Candio didate Signature Date e